Israaaaa/ExpediaAPIs/ABOUT.md

 # Expedia API

-Use the Expedia public API to help vacation-seekers filter out the best vacation deals.
+Use the Expedia public API to help vacation-seekers filter out the best vacation deals..

 ### Why PHP?